 SEC.
-5. The provisions of the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the preceding section shall not apply to need to the marshals, sheriffs, prison or jail wardens, or their deputies, policemen or other duly appointed law-enforcement officers, or to members of rine Corps. the Army, Navy, or Marine Corps of the United States or of the National Guard or Organized Reserves when on duty, or to the etc., on duty. regularly enrolled members of any organization duly authorized to purchase or receive such weapons from the United States, provided such members are at or are going to or from their places of assembly assembly, etc. or target practice, or to officers or employees of the United States duly authorized to carry a concealed pistol, or to any person engaged in the business of manufacturing, repairing, or dealing in firearms, or the agent or representative of any such person having in his possession, using, or carrying a pistol in the usual or ordinary course of such business or to any person while carrying a pistol unloaded and in a secure wrapper from the place of purchase to his home or place of business or to a place of repair or back to his home or place of business or in moving goods from one place of abode or business to another.
+5. The provisions of the preceding section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to need to see the section shall not apply to section shall not apply to see the section shall not apply to s marshals, sheriffs, prison or jail wardens, or their deputies, policemen or other duly appointed law-enforcement officers, or to members of rine Corps. the Army, Navy, or Marine Corps of the United States or of the National Guard or Organized Reserves when on duty, or to the etc., on duty. regularly enrolled members of any organization duly authorized to purchase or receive such weapons from the United States, provided such members are at or are going to or from their places of assembly assembly, etc. or target practice, or to officers or employees of the United States duly authorized to carry a concealed pistol, or to any person engaged in the business of manufacturing, repairing, or dealing in firearms, or the agent or representative of any such person having in his possession, using, or carrying a pistol in the usual or ordinary course of such business or to any person while carrying a pistol unloaded and in a secure wrapper from the place of purchase to his home or place of business or to a place of repair or back to his home or place of business or in moving goods from one place of abode or business to another.